vikas72h/CODSOFT/README.md

 The model was trained and evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score to predict movie ratings accurately.
 Various visualizations were created to analyze genre distribution, rating trends, and feature importance.

+# Task 3 Iris Flower Classification

+This project uses Machine Learning to classify Iris flowers into different species based on their sepal and petal measurements.
+The dataset was cleaned, analyzed, and visualized using Python.

+## Tools Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Seaborn
+* Scikit-Learn

+## Project Steps

+* Data Cleaning
+* Data Visualization
+* Exploratory Data Analysis (EDA)
+* Feature Encoding
+* Train-Test Split
+* Random Forest Classification Model
+* Model Evaluation

+## Results

+The model was trained and evaluated using Accuracy Score, Confusion Matrix, and Classification Report to classify Iris flowers into their respective species accurately.
+The model achieved high accuracy and demonstrated the effectiveness of Machine Learning in classification tasks.